NeroHero02/Basics/Foundation/BasicLevel1/README.md

 Convert Binary to Octal
 We take every 3 bits together from right to left and convert them to octal
 ```

+## What is Network?
+**Network : is a group of connected computer and devices.**
+Example: The Computer , Phones , and other Devices.

+## Network Types

+1. Local Area Network (LAN).

+**LAN : Local Area Network that has a group of connected devices.**
+LAN is a type of network made up of <font color="red">nearby computers</font> .

+2. Wide Area Network (WAN).